Ontario Pension Solvency Funding Framework Under Review

 Stakeholder consultations have commenced and the government has announced that a consultation paper outlining possible reform measures will be released in Spring 2016.

 It is anticipated that the draft temporary solvency funding relief Regulations for private sector pension plans will be finalized in the near future with few or no changes to the draft released on May 6, 2016.
 The formal consultation paper on solvency funding reform is expected to be released shortly.
-If you have questions about either of these initiatives, please contact Adrian J. Scotchmer or any member of the Hicks Morley Pension Benefit & Executive Compensation Group.
+If you have questions about either of these initiatives, please contact any member of the Hicks Morley Pension Benefit & Executive Compensation Group.

 The article in this Client Update provide general information and should not be relied on as legal advice or opinion.
 This publication is copyrighted by Hicks Morley Hamilton Stewart Storie LLP and may not be photocopied or reproduced in any form, in whole or in part, without the express permission of Hicks Morley Hamilton Stewart Storie LLP. ©